totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 First Aid Provision – lack of first aid provision leading to injury, further injury or pain

-1. Trained emergency first aid at work and first aid at work employee/s on premises at all times.
+1. Trained emergency First Aid at Work and/or First Aid at Work employee/s on premises at all times.

-2. All First Aiders will be provided with faceguards (splash-proof) to reduce the risk of cross-contamination.
+2. All First Aiders are provided with faceguards (splash-proof) to reduce the risk of cross-contamination.

-3. Additional first aid equipment willl be provided in first aid boxes to reduce risk to First Aiders, i.e. CPR shields, disposable aprons and disposable masks.
+3. Additional first aid equipment is provided in first aid boxes to reduce risk to First Aiders, i.e. CPR shields, disposable aprons and disposable masks.

 Hazard: Employee Wellbeing – mental health affected through anxiety upon return to the workplace

-1. Line Managers to communicate regularly with their teams to check on wellbeing.
+1. Line Managers to communicate regularly with their teams, whether on furlough or not, to check on wellbeing.

 2. All employees have access to and can report a Health & Safety concern via their Line Manager, Health & Safety Representative or the senior management team.
 Any such concern will be addressed promptly in liaison with the senior management team.